 Setting up a trigger for the Zap in Process Street

-The next step requires that Zapier pulls some information from the template you specified, so you’ll have to actually run your checklist and complete it as far as the trigger task.
+This step requires that Zapier pulls sample information from the workflow you specified, so you’ll have to actually run your workflow and complete it as far as and including your trigger task.

-When you do, you’ll see something like this:
+When you test your trigger, you’ll see something like this:

 Now it’s time to add an action step.